LibreCAD/docs/appx/build.rst

 Build LibreCAD in Qt Creator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Extract the contents of the source code zip file, "LibreCAD-master.zip", to a build folder (e.g C:\\dev\\LibreCAD).
+Create a "development" folder for the source code and related libraries, e.g `C:\dev\`.
+Extract the contents of the source code zip file, "LibreCAD-master.zip", resulting in a folder with the LibreCAD source code, e.g `C:\dev\LibreCAD-master`.

+Extract the boost library the files to the development folder.
+Note the folder name the boost library was extracted to, e.g. `C:\\dev\\boost_1_70_0\\`.

 .. note::